veniamin-ilmer/math/bijective_economy.md

 In our bijective number system, 0 does not normally exist.
 We only have 1 and 2.
 Adding in a zero for space padding will add in an extra digit variety, which will increase our matrix economy, which we are trying to avoid!

-I have a solution to this problem, but in order to show it, I'm going to need to show how computers currently represent data.

-I'll present this from the perspective of x86 computers, since these are most popular, but you can assume this is applicable/relatable to most CPU variants.

 Integers can be represented in four different ways (unsigned):

 * AL - 8 bit register, containing numbers 0 to 255.